- Home

 Many people dream of downsizing and living a more minimalistic life, and cleaning out your closet is one of the best places to start.
 The easiest way to organise your wardrobe is to put everything in four piles: keep, sell, donate, and recycle (you can find out where to recycle clothing and textiles near you here).

 Parting with old clothes can be difficult, especially if you’re a bit of a hoarder or you hold onto things because they have sentimental value, but having a clean, decluttered wardrobe is a great way to feel more organised and avoid wasting time in the morning wondering what to wear.
 Plus, donating clothes to charities always feels good.
-Have a read of this article by Minimalism Made Easy for more tips on cleaning out your closet.
+Have a read of this article from Minimalism Made Easy for more tips on cleaning out your closet.

 One of the best methods to minimise your clothing collection is to create a capsule wardrobe.
 This will make it easier to find outfits to wear each morning and also help you avoid buying fast fashion items.
 Why not check out our handy guide of tips on creating a sustainable and timeless capsule wardrobe?